VUIIS/demo-singularity-matlab-fsl/README.md

 containing whatever inputs are needed.
 See `matlab/src/matlab_main.m` for an example of this.

+Couple of things to note in the entrypoint code are the quit/exit sections at beginning and end.
+The one at the beginning allows the executable to run during the container build, without actually doing anything - this is needed to extract the CTF archive into the container at the only time the container is writeable.
+The one at the end exits matlab when the function is finished.
+Without it, the running Matlab process will stop, but not release execution back to the calling script.

 ### Test the Matlab entrypoint

 The script `matlab/src/test_matlab_entrypoint.m` is an example of how to do this.